 Does that make sense to you?

-Salesmanship is not a very exciting example of human togetherness but telling nonetheless.
-If a salesperson sells you a product that will do the job you want, if they do not lie about their products abilities or look, if they do not hide some significant defect, and if they allow you to make the decision to buy without undo pressure, that ismoral salesperson-ship.
+Salesmanship is the final example.
+It is not a very exciting example of human togetherness but telling nonetheless.
+If a salesperson sells you a product that will do the job you want, if they do not lie about their product’s abilities, if they do not hide some significant defect, and if they allow you to make the decision to buy without undo pressure, that ismoral salesperson-ship.

 Of course, we all know that the caveat, “buyer beware”— caveat emptor — applies; the buyer also has moral responsibilities to look out for themselves.
 Each knows that the other’s interests are not completely symmetric with their own.
 Each knows that the other is “under pressure”, but not caused, to make some transaction.
 It is out of the independence of the two, buyer and seller, that their eventual moral interaction raises them to a new level of enhanced functioning.
 They both benefit.
 Each comes away with more than they would have separately.
 It is a win-win.